-Fidelity is the registrar and transfer agent of the Funds.
-Fidelity maintains the register of units of the Funds at its offices in Toronto, Ontario.
+Fidelity is the registrar and transfer agent of the Fund.
+Fidelity maintains the register of units of the Fund at its offices in Toronto, Ontario.

-As registrar, Fidelity records all unitholder transactions, including purchases, switches, and redemptions, in the register of units of each Fund.
+As registrar, Fidelity records all unitholder transactions, including purchases, switches, and redemptions, in the register of units of the Fund.